 The performing arts are a lively and integral part of life at the School.
 Students are involved in a variety of drama clubs and have the chance to devise and direct their own plays as well as performing to many different audiences.

-There is a proud tradition of music and singing at the College.
+There is a proud tradition of music and singing at the School.
 All new students are encouraged to take up, or continue learning, an instrument, and tuition is provided for students who take the opportunity to improve their confidence and enhance their overall musicianship.
 As well as one-to-one tuition, Harington School believes strongly in the importance of nurturing a musician through group performance, so offers a number of ensembles which rehearse each week, including Jazz Band and Wind Ensemble.

 Students entering Harington who have progressed to at least grade six in their music exams can apply to access a Music Scholarship to support their ongoing development in this area through peripatetic lessons.
 Our Music Scholars also benefit from unique performance opportunities, which include taking part in a workshop with visiting members of the Royal Philharmonic Orchestra.